-1.6.1 Dual entitlement – member's adult dependant is also a member
+1.6.1 Dual entitlement – member's partner is also a member

 Example: A member is eligible for disturbance allowance under Chapter 6 Part 1 Division 1.
-Their spouse is an APS employee in Defence.
-The member's eligibility for the allowance is reduced by any amount the adult dependant gets for similar purposes under Defence Enterprise Agreement 2017-2020 section H2, Relocating with Defence.
+Their partner is an APS employee in Defence.
+The member's eligibility for the allowance is reduced by any amount the partner gets for similar purposes under Defence Enterprise Agreement 2017-2020 section H2, Relocating with Defence.

 1.6.1A Payment of contributions by another person